grayhemp/emacs-configuration/README.md

     touch custom.el

 Install necessary packages.
-Usualy they are mmm-mode, haskell-mode, but, depending on your distribution, Emacs might ask for other once when started.
+Usualy they are mmm-mode, haskell-mode, but, depending on your distribution, Emacs might ask for other ones when started.
 Then, finally, in Emacs, open `organizing.org` and `routine.org` files from the `emacs-configuration/organizing` directory and do `C-c [` in each of them to add to agenda.